abhi16180/json2struct/readme.md

 ## Overview

-The JSON to Struct Converter is a simple tool written in Go that generates Go struct definitions based on JSON input.
+The JSON to Struct Generator is a simple tool written in Go that generates Go struct definitions based on JSON input.
 It's useful for quickly creating Go struct types that match the structure of JSON data.

 ## Features